Projects

 GOALS:

-A tailored information system was proposed in this project, enable to non-invasively/unobtrusively measure balance and movements, and to improve the effectiveness of physiotherapy based on serious games and augmented reality.
-Wireless body sensors network (WSN) were developed for better balance and movements’ characterization.
-Usability tests of tailored virtual environments for physiotherapy were carried out, as well usability tests of information systems developed for physiotherapy practice based on implemented WSN, serious game, and augmented reality.
+A tailored information system was proposed in this project, enable to non-invasively/unobtrusively measurement of balance and movements, and to improve the effectiveness of physiotherapy based on serious games and augmented reality.
+The project included a comprehensive clinical reasoning process, addressing factors such as motor control, determinants of behavioral change, and heightened patient engagement.

 The effects of violent computer games with virtual reality on physiological arousal, cognitions, affect and behaviour